bonitoo-io/virtual-device/README.md

 ### Items

 Items represent the primitive elements in a sample, whose values can be randomly generated.
-An item requires a name, a label and a type and then fields for defining value limits based on its type.
-Five types are currently supported:
+All items require the following:

+* `name`
+* `label`
+* `type` - Five types are currently supported:
   * `Double`
   * `Long`
   * `String`
+  * `Plugin` - generates a primitive type from an Item Plugin.
   * `BuiltInTemp` - a builtin temperature generator.
-* `Plugin` - a primitive type, whose value is generated by an Item Plugin.
   * other builtins can be added.

+Specific item types have additional requisite fields.

 #### Numerical Items